What is Commit Signing?

 By signing a commit, other users with your public key can verify the commit was created by the owner of that key.
 Users can also share their public key with their remote hosting service, such as GitHub, so that commits appear as verified on their website.

-Commit Signing Requirements
+Commit Signing with GPG

 Before you start signing your commits, you will first need to install and configure GPG.
 Our recommendations to get GPG installed quickly are below.